 Police Officers are also available to members of the Lincoln University community to provide physical security surveys of the various buildings on campus when requested.
 LUPD officers will provide recommendations to make the particular facility, and/or office, less vulnerable to theft or other crime.

 In addition to the above noted items, the Lincoln University Police Department regularly posts anti-crime flyers throughout the campus buildings including residence halls, academic halls and administrative halls.
-The flyers in general discourage certain unlawful behavior, such as driving under the influence of drugs and/or alcohol and underage drinking, while encouraging certain behaviors designed to reduce victimization such as: securing valuables, participating in Operation I-dent by marking valuables and keeping an eye on textbooks while on the campus to prevent thefts.
+The flyers in general discourage certain unlawful behavior, such as driving under the influence of drugs and/or alcohol and underage drinking, while encouraging certain behaviors designed to reduce victimization such as: securing valuables.
 In addition, the department regularly posts flyers which include information on how and where to report a crime throughout campus.

 Neither any national fraternity or sorority nor Lincoln University recognizes any off-campus Greek houses at Lincoln University.
 There are no official fraternity or sorority off-campus functions which are sanctioned by university officials.